Is your attic always hot?

 - It makes some noise

 Make a world of difference to your attic temperature with Air Vent 54301 Attic Fan.
 The fan has an automatic shutter.
 With 4,500 CFM, there is enough air to cool the attic and bring you great cooling comfort.
 The fan is easy to install.
 Though the fan is made in China, this has nothing to do with its performance.
 It is easy to use and durable too.
 On a low setting, the uses 1.5 amps while on a high setting, it uses 2.8 amps.
 It has 86 decibel noise level.
 It is fairly noisy when it is on high setting but it is nothing uncomfortable.
 The fan is not suited for sloped ceilings.
-It has sturdy blades to pull in the air effectively.
+This whole house fan shutter fan has sturdy blades to pull in the air effectively.
 Pulling enough air will help to extend the life of your roof.

 - Six large blades – The fan has six large blades that quickly cools the attic in no time